 World Cosplay Summit

 Attention all cosplayers!
-Otakuthon is thrilled to announce that the World Cosplay Summit contest is coming to Canada!
-Canada has been granted Observer Status and we are pleased and honoured to announce that Otakuthon 2014 will be hosting the first Canadian competition on Friday, August 22, 2014.
-The finalist pair will win a trip to Japan in August 2015 to observe and participate in the World Cosplay Summit as Canada's first representatives!
+Otakuthon is thrilled to be once again hosting the Canadian national preliminaries of the World Cosplay Summit, to be held on Friday, August 7, 2015.
+This marks Canada’s second year participating in the World Cosplay Summit.
+The finalist pair will win a trip to Japan in August 2016 to observe and participate in the World Cosplay Summit as Canada's cosplay representatives!

 The World Cosplay Summit (WCS) started in 2003 as an invitational event hosted by TV Aichi.
 In 2005, it first included a cosplay competition where countries sent representatives to compete in the Cosplay Championship with the goal of promoting Japanese youth culture.
 Since then, the event has grown and now involves competitors from over 25 regions/nations.